Polynomial functions on a class of finite non-commutative rings: The group of pure polynomial permutations

 \section{The group of pure polynomial permutations}

-In this section, we consider a subgroup of $ \overline{\PrPol[R_k]}$ whose elements generated by polynomials over $R$.
+In this section, we consider a subgroup of $ \overline{\PrPol[R_k]}$ whose elements are generated by polynomials over $R$.
 We call this group the group of pure polynomial permutations.
-Also, for the commutative case, we show this group has a complement in the group of polynomial permutations.
+Also, for the commutative case, we show this group is the complement of the group $\mathcal{ P}_{x\,,k}$ (see Proposition~\ref{nicegroups} and Remark~\ref{hascomp}) in the group of polynomial permutations.
 This will allow us to pose a similar question for the non-commutative case.
-Finally, in a subsection, we consider a subgroup of $\overline{\PrPol[R_k]}$ which maps every element of $R$ to it self.
+Finally, in a subsection, we consider a subgroup of $\overline{\PrPol[R_k]}$ which maps every element of $R$ to itself.